scipy-conference/scipy_proceedings/papers/shujie_fan/pmda.rst

 .. figure:: figs/wait_compute_io_rdf.pdf

-   Detailed timing analysis for the RDF analysis task.
+   Detailed per-task timing analysis for parallel components of the RDF analysis task.
    Individual times per task were measured for different testing configurations (Table :ref:`tab:configurations`).
    **A** and **D**: Maximum waiting time for the task to be executed by the Dask scheduler.
    **B** and **E**: Maximum total compute time per task.